New to Sly Flourish? Start Here or subscribe to the newsletter.

 As we dig into this new edition of D&D, we're likely to find other gotchas that trip us up when we're playing the game.
 Expect to find this article article updated as we all learn more about the game.
 In the mean time, keep on rolling those 20s!

-Share this article with your friends using this link: https://slyflourish.com/5e_gotchas.html
+Share this article by copying this link: https://slyflourish.com/5e_gotchas.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.